 01 of 08

-This beautiful one page printable checklist from FreebieFindingMom.com includes items that need to be done in all rooms, room specific chores, and even a list of what needs to be tackled outside during your spring cleaning.
+This beautiful one-page printable checklist from FreebieFindingMom.com includes items that need to be done in all rooms, room-specific chores, and even a list of what needs to be tackled outside during your spring cleaning.
 It opens in a PDF format and has boxes to check off as you complete each task.

 02 of 08

 This more traditional list from CleanMama.net is available to download for free.
 It is broken down into regular deep cleaning chores, bonus point areas, and more traditional spring cleaning chores.
 If your home is already relatively clean, this list will give you a chance to deep clean those forgotten areas.